krishnaramadas/krishnaramadas/README.md

 📖 I finished PG certificate course in Advanced Machine Learning and cloud from Indian Institute of Technology, Madras

-🔭 I’m currently working as a Data Engineering Intern at DataGrokr
+🔭 I’m currently working as a Data Engineering at DataGrokr Analytics Pvt Ltd

 👯 I’m looking forward to build my career in Data Science and related fields